ladybug-tools/3d-models/obj/engel-house/readme.md

 [@ayezioro]( https://github.com/ayezioro ) has uploaded both OBJ and JSON versions of a 3D model exported from Rhino.

+The original model was created in Rhino by Saba Nichola - a student at [Technion - IIT]( http://www.technion.ac.il/en/ ).

 There are currently three files.